pittar-demos/3scale-istio-integration/README.md

 1. From the left nav, select **Applications -> Application Plans**.
 2. Click the green **Create Application Plan** link near the right side of the screen.
-3. Give you plan a Name and System Name (e.g. "Istio Basic" and "istio_basic") and click **Create Application Plan**.
+3. Give your plan a Name and System Name (e.g. "Istio Basic" and "istio_basic") and click **Create Application Plan**.
 4. Click the **Publish** link.

 Next, sign up for this plan as the default *Developer* account.